 When to Consider Full Dentures

 If you are missing all, or almost all, of your upper and lower teeth along the dental arch, full dentures are likely the proper choice.
 In some cases, the patient may still have remaining teeth that be extracted by the dentist in order to accommodate the complete dentures.
-Full dentures stay in place by forming a seal with the natural gums, making it possible to remove the dentures whenever desired—one of the reasons full dentures are favored is precisely because they can be removed at any time.
+Full dentures stay in place by forming a seal with the natural gums, however, it is possible for the patient to remove the dentures whenever needed.
 A complete set of dentures creates the appearance of a full, healthy, and attractive set of teeth.

 Get expert dental implant & dental prosthetic advice

 Leave us your information and we will call you back

 Types of Full Dentures

 Full dentures can be one of two types—immediate or conventional.